Lambton Quay: 19th century

-In the mid-19th century Kumutoto kainga (village) was sited on the Terrace near the Kumutoto Stream, and Pipitea Pā was at the extreme northern end of Lambton Quay – the section of road in this area is now known as Thorndon Quay.
+In the mid-19th century Kumutoto kainga (village) was sited on the Terrace near the Kumutoto Stream, and Pipitea Pā was at the extreme northern end of Lambton Quay (the section of road in this area is now known as Thorndon Quay).
 On 22 October 1840 Barrett's Hotel, a two-storeyed public house, opened at the north end of the quay, and by 1866 there were 33 hotels along Lambton Quay.
 Other businesses and public buildings were built along the foreshore of Lambton Quay, and it became the business heart and main street of the new settlement.

 Large earthquakes in 1848 and 1855 damaged newly built brick buildings and caused small tsunami which flooded many of the buildings along the quay.
 The Wellington Hotel had been opened at the north end of Lambton Quay by 1843 and later extended.
 It was a brick two-storey building described by a visitor in 1853 as "the most pretentious building we have yet seen in New Zealand".
 Its owner, Baron Alzdorf, was the only Wellingtonian killed in the 1855 earthquake, when a chimney of the hotel fell on him.
 After this the hotel became the Criterion Hotel, a name it kept until at least 1887.
-The 1855 Wairarapa earthquake uplifted land along Lambton Quay.
+The 1855 Wairarapa earthquake also uplifted land along Lambton Quay.

 John Plimmer, known as "the father of Wellington", was a plasterer and builder who worked in the timber trade after demand for masonry buildings fell following the 1848 earthquake.
 He had a timber yard and a house above Lambton Quay reached by what is now called Plimmer Steps.
 In 1850 Plimmer bought the Inconstant, a ship which had foundered while entering Wellington Harbour.
 He towed the hulk to the foreshore at the southern end of Lambton Quay, added a roof to the hull and used the old ship as a building and jetty which was accessed via a small bridge from Lambton Quay.
 The ship became known as 'Plimmer's Ark'.
 The ship tipped over in the 1855 earthquake.
 Although it was righted, the water level around the ship had become too shallow for ships to dock at its jetty.
 As land was reclaimed, the ship became landlocked.
 In 1883 it was demolished and buildings built on top of the site near the corner of Lambton Quay and Willis Street, which is now known as the Old Bank Arcade.
 Remnants of the hull were uncovered in 1997.